 Selecting a paint color is an overwhelming task.
-However, once you’ve found the perfect color, many DIY painters are unaware just how complicated selecting the right type of paint can be.
+However, once you’ve found the perfect color, many DIY painters are unaware of just how complicated selecting the right type of paint can be.
 Are you tackling a DIY painting project and need help finding the right type of paint?

 Allow the experts at Five Star Painting to help.